Unraveling the fair pricing dilemma

 There’s one primary consideration which influences his decision to buy or move on.
 Your client needs to believe his gains from using your service is greater than your fees.
 Your client will happily pay your fees once he believes that’s true.

-Gain insight about your client.
+Ask great questions to gain insight about your client.
 It’s up to you to become keenly aware of your client’s pressing problem.
 During your initial consult, pay close attention to what he says.
-Then, educate him about your solution.
+Then, educate him about your accounting services offers that solution.

 The buyer determines fair pricing